flybywiresim/msfs-nodejs/README.md

 Install [node-gyp](https://github.com/nodejs/node-gyp) on the system and follow the the installation instructions.

-Start the build process by `npm run build`.
+Start the build process by `npm run build:all`.

 ### Hotfixes for build issues

 If the binding-compilation fails due to v8.h include errors is it required to delete the local cache of node-gyp. node-gyp cache: `%LocalAppData%/node-gyp/Cache` Thereafter execute `node-gyp configure` and the problem should be solved.

+## Release steps

+Some manual steps are required to release the package.
+These steps are required to avoid the creation a Windows-VM on Github.

+- Build the bindings with Visual Studio on your local machine
+- Call `npm run build:rollup`
+- Commit and push the new generated *.node-bindings
+- Create a new tag on github and publish the release

 ## License